vijayiyer05/.github-1/profile/README.md

-#  MCTs at INCF
+# Welcome to MCTs at INCF👋
-MATLAB community toolboxes (MCTs) at International Neuroinformatics Coordinating Facility (INCF)

 ## About
-MCTs are open-source MATLAB codebases providing structured functionality.
-This GitHub organization hosts new or orphaned MCTs with potential for broad usage.
-It is the primary activity of an INCF* [working group](https://www.incf.org/sig/incfmathworks-working-group-early-stage-matlab-community-toolboxes) sponsored by the MATLAB Community Toolbox program.
-The central contribution of this organization is to host these community resources.
+MATLAB community toolboxes (MCTs) are open-source MATLAB codebases providing structured functionality.
+This GitHub organization (org) hosts **new or orphaned MCTs with potential for broad usage**.
+This org is the primary activity of an INCF* [working group](https://www.incf.org/sig/incfmathworks-working-group-early-stage-matlab-community-toolboxes) sponsored by the MATLAB Community Toolbox program.
 <sub>*INCF: [International Neuroinformatics Coordinating Facility](https://www.incf.org/)</sub>

 ## TBD